 Q: Why did you become a filmmaker?

-Q: What are we going to see at the EFP?
+Q: What are we going to see at EFPalooza?
 Has it screened elsewhere and what are your plans for it?

 Q: What else are you working on?

 GW: I am currently working and living in Kigali & Rubona, Rwanda as a photography and videography fellowship / “cousin” with the Agahozo-Shalom Youth Village.
 Learn more about the community living and learning village at ASYV.org.
 My main responsibilities are teaching 60 students in photo and video extra-curricular classes, managing the 87 member media club and media center equipment as well as documenting campus-wide events.
 The most important job I have at ASYV is igniting creative and outside the box thinking.
 In my downtime, I am working on screenplays, poetry and small-documentary style editing projects.

 KH: I’m currently working as a freelance filmmaker and videographer in Denver, from small scale one-man-band videography to full-blown commercial production.
 I do a lot of editing as well, from documentary to broadcast to corporate and commercial work.
 Creatively, I have a few scripts that have been cooking for a little while now, but nothing that’s ready to come to the surface just yet.

 Q: Tell us one weird thing about you and/or your movies?